idptools/metapredict/docs/usage/using-in-python.rst

 	meta.predict_disorder_domains("MKAPSNGFLPSSNEGEKKPINSQLWHACAGPLV", minimum_folded_domain = 60)

 **Altering gap_closure -**
 The gap closure defines the largest gap that would be closed.
-Gaps here refer to a scenario in which you have two groups of disordered residues seprated by a 'gap' of un-disordered residues.
+Gaps here refer to a scenario in which you have two groups of disordered residues seprated by a 'gap' of not disordered residues.
 In general large gap sizes will favour larger contigous IDRs.
 It's worth noting that gap_closure becomes relevant only when minimum_region_size becomes very small (i.e. < 5) because really gaps emerge when the smoothed disorder fit is "noisy", but when smoothed gaps are increasingly rare.
 Default=10.

 **Example**